sayumimuthu/expense-tracker-app/README.md

-# expense-tracker-app
+# Expense-Tracker-App
-An application to manage expenses and track budgets effectively.
+An application to help trak expenses and manage budgets effectively.